Is your book idea ready to be a book? Sign up for my list and explore your idea with the Book Spark Test.

 A book coach provides something many writers do not otherwise have: a knowledgeable partner in the process.

-My role is to bring editorial insight, structure, and accountability to the work
+My role is to bring editorial insight and an informed reader's perspective to your manuscript

-while respecting the voice and experience that only you can bring to the page.
+while respecting the voice, experience, and expertise that only you can bring to the page.

 What happy clients are saying